ils94/PyFlyff/README.md

 ## Known Issues

--   If Google login is blocked, set **User Agent → None** and restart.
+-   If Google login is blocked, set a new **User Agent** and restart.

 -   If recaptcha fails due to an “outdated browser” warning, set **User Agent → any value** to bypass.